FeelThunder/JMeter-Load-Testing-01/README.md

 * OS Process Sampler

 ### Listener
 Displaying the results of a test as it's running
-note: for larger tests, this isn't recommended, because displaying the output live during the load test can use a lot of system resources note : Listeners let you visualize data from your load test, but the JMeter built-in listeners sometimes aren't enough. note : The plugins can be used during the test, however that does use a lot of resources, so it's usually better to graph the data after the test is finished.
+note: for larger tests, this isn't recommended, because displaying the output live during the load test can use a lot of system resources.
+note : Listeners let you visualize data from your load test, but the JMeter built-in listeners sometimes aren't enough.
+note : The plugins can be used during the test, however that does use a lot of resources, so it's usually better to graph the data after the test is finished.

 ### Timers
-* Help introduce randomness to the test
+* Help introduce randomness to the test.
-* Space out actions to combat congestion
+* Space out actions to combat congestion.
-* Allow business logic to occur during test
+* Allow business logic to occur during test.

 ### Running  load test through the CLI
 The CLI is the purest way of running a load test.

 GUI
 * Great for creating/debugging tests
 * Uses more system resources when running tests
 CLI
 * Great for running the load tests
 * Uses less system resources to run tests
 * Allows for distribution of tests

 Parameters in command line
 * -n : switch runs in non-GUI mode
 * -t : switch specifies the test file
 Saving CLI results to a .jtl file
 * -l for our testing report.
 Importing a .jtl file to JMeter graphs
-I've use jp@gc response codes per second and browse .jtl file and got this results
+I've used jp@gc response codes per second and browse .jtl file
 Creating an HTML dashboard at CLI runtime
 * - e will tell JMeter to perform any action following it only after the test has completed
 * - o followed by a name to create dashboard folder